GTNewHorizons/BloodMagic/README.md

 ## Installation Instructions

 This mod requires "Minecraft Forge" in order to operate.
-It is incredibly easy to download and set up, so might as well get to it!
+It is incredibly easy to download and set up, so you might as well get to it!

-1. Download [Forge](http://files.minecraftforge.net/).
-Usually "Recommended" is best - you want the "universal", not the source.
-Forge also has an "install" option now, so all you need to do is launch that program and it will make a lovely Forge profile.
-If you haven't, look up how to use the installer and the new 1.6.x launcher if you are confused!
+1. Download [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.7.10.html).
+"Recommended" and "Latest" will both yield the same files - you want the "universal", not the source.
+Forge also has an "Installer" option, so all you need to do is launch that program and it will make a lovely Forge profile.
+If you haven't, look up how to use the installer if you are confused!
 2. Download the latest version of Blood Magic from the [Releases Page](https://github.com/GTNewHorizons/BloodMagic/releases) (ignore versions that end with `-pre` if you are not looking to test in-development features).
 3. Place the mod in the `.minecraft/mods` folder.
-If you use the official Minecraft launcher from Mojang, check [this page](https://minecraft.wiki/w/.minecraft) on the Minecraft Wiki.
+If you use the official Minecraft launcher from Mojang, check [this page](https://minecraft.wiki/w/.minecraft) on the Minecraft Wiki to find it.
 If you use a different launcher, check its interface for a "Minecraft Folder" button, "View Mods" button, or something similar.

 ## FAQ